 BREC Zoo reveals Burreaux the Giraffe's cause of death

-BATON ROUGE - A beloved giraffe at the BREC Zoo passed away earlier this month and on Wednesday morning, BREC revealed findings from the LSU School of Veterinary Medicine that shed light on the nearly one-year-old animal's cause of death.
+BATON ROUGE - A beloved giraffe at the BREC Zoo passed away earlier this month and on Wednesday morning, BREC revealed findings from the LSU School of Veterinary Medicine that shed light on the 20-month old animal's cause of death.

 According to a news release from BREC, Burreaux the Giraffe passed away as a result of anaphylactic shock.